 A Bankruptcy, on the other hand, results in an R9 score from the filing of your bankruptcy until the bankruptcy is removed from your credit history.

-A consumer proposal can remain on your credit report a maximum of 6 years from the date you file based on the new guidelines from TransUnion and Equifax.
+A consumer proposal can remain on your credit report for a maximum of 6 years from the date you file based on the new guidelines from TransUnion and Equifax.
 Less time than bankruptcy.
-Bankruptcies, on the other hand, remain on your account for 7 years, and increases every time you file one.
+Bankruptcies, on the other hand, remain on your account for 7 years and increase every time you file one.

 Keep in mind that if you pay your consumer proposal faster, the length of time it appears on your credit report is shortened.
 This is another advantage that you don’t get when you file for bankruptcy.

 TransUnion removes a consumer proposal from your credit report either:

 - 3 years after you pay off all the debts included in the proposal, or

 - 6 years after you sign the proposal (whichever is sooner)